ADumbDoor/Swim-Mill-Revamped/README.md

 For the purposes of this assignment, only store the **Dungeon** struct in shared memory.
 Not any of the other structs.
 If you set it up properly, adjusting one value from one process in shared memory will adjust it for all processes in shared memory.

+## Semaphore Overview

+After your characters have successfully arrived at the end of the dungeon,  they will have one final challenge.
+The treasure room door must be held open by two party members in order to let the Rogue in to get the treasure!
+It doesn't matter which party member holds which lever, only that both levers are held down by two separate party members long enough for the Rogue to get all of the treasure.
+The last four points will be for releasing the [semaphores](https://man7.org/linux/man-pages/man7/sem_overview.7.html) after the Rogue leaves the treasure room.
+Appropriate methods will be declared, and the names of the [semaphores](https://man7.org/linux/man-pages/man7/sem_overview.7.html) will be given in the **dungeon_info.h** file.
+We will be using the Named Semaphores defined in [sem_overview](https://man7.org/linux/man-pages/man7/sem_overview.7.html).
+Be sure to read the definitions for [sem_post](https://man7.org/linux/man-pages/man3/sem_post.3.html) and [sem_wait](https://man7.org/linux/man-pages/man3/sem_wait.3.html), remembering that in this case, "holding" the door for the Rogue here would be preventing the dungeon from accessing the room while the Rogue gets the treasure.
+This is the final part of this assignment that is graded, so make sure everything else works first before tackling this!

+The dungeon will send a new signal, defined in **dungeon_settings.h** as `SEMAPHORE_SIGNAL`.
+Make sure that your classes can handle it without crashing!
+After your Rogue gets all four letters from the "treasure" field, copy them into the "spoils" field of the Dungeon, and release the semaphores.
+Note: The treasure field will only give one character at a time, and it will pause between adding additional characters.
+It will also not be null terminated, so make sure you plan around tackling that problem!

+Once the Rogue has gotten all of the treasure, it is up to you how you want to handle re-opening the semaphores.
+Do you want the Wizard and Barbarian to wait until the Rogue has four characters in the `spoils` field, and then immediately release the door?
+Do you want the Rogue to send a signal to the Wizard and Barbarian to release the door?
+This part is up to you to figure out.
+By now, if you've gotten this far, you should have at least one or two ideas of how to tackle this.

+Note: Your semaphores should be created before you call `RunDungeon`.
+Also, the `treasure` and `spoils` fields will be initialized to null terminators before their values are used.
+This can be useful to note.

 # Assignment Details

 ## Required Reading